KeSeaman/KeSeaman/README.md

 - 👋 Hi, I’m Kinyua
-- 👀 I’m interested in ML/AI
+- 👀 I’m interested in ML/AI and Data Engineering
 - 🌱 I’m a Telecoms Engineer who switched to Data Science